With a loose definition of the word universal, a number of words from many languages are almost universally understood.

 5. Words like “Coffee” and “Taxi” – Globalization

 Another category of universal words is those that spread through globalization and cultural exchanges.
+These are “loanwords” – words borrowed from a different language with very little modification.
 The intermingling of people from different regions of the world introduced new concepts, products, and ideas which were relatively absent in other areas.
 While these socially transmitted concepts could engender new words in their respective languages, those words would make it harder to communicate new, borrowed ideas.
 So these words stuck around as a convention and convenience even though they are re-conceptualized in other languages.
 Most new ideas conveyed and globalized through one language and are absent in most cultures are likely to be new universal words.

 Trivia: In psychology, not having the right words to describe a new idea is called “Hypocognition.”
 Hypocognition is a little stricter than awareness in the sense that one can be aware of an idea but hypocognitive to make that idea meaningful.